The Power of Multi-Step Vizing Chains: Preliminaries Notation

 The \emph{initial segment} of length $s$ of a chain $C$ is then the chain $C|s = (e_1, \dots, e_s)$.
 One can concatenate two chains $C_1 = (e_1, \dots, e_{s_1})$ and $C_2 = (e_{s_1},f_2, \dots, f_{s_2})$ to get the chain $C_1 + C_2 = (e_1, \dots, e_{s_1}, f_2, \dots, f_{s_2})$.
 Then in order to shift such a chain, we use $\operatorname{Shift}(c, C_1+C_2) = \operatorname{Shift}(\operatorname{Shift}(c, C_1), C_2)$.

-Now we can (re)define a \emph{fan} on $u$ to be a chain $F$ of the form $F = (uw_1, \dots, uw_k)$.
+Now we can define a \emph{fan} chain on $u$ to be a chain $F$ of the form $F = (uw_1, \dots, uw_k)$.
 Here we denote $u$ as the \emph{center} of the fan.
 For $k = 1$ this definition is ambiguous, but in any case where we do not specify the center, one can pick the center arbitrarily.
-Bernshteyn~\cite{BERNSHTEYN} showed that for such fans to be chains, we must have $c(uw_{i+1}) \in A(w_i)$, exactly as we required ealier, so the two definitions are equivalent.
+Bernshteyn~\cite{BERNSHTEYN} showed that for such fans to be shiftable chains, we require $c(uw_{i+1}) \in A(w_i)$.
+We will let the colour of $c(uw_{i+1})$ be the \emph{representative available colour} at $w_i$.
+We will also pick a representative available colour at $w_k$ in $A(w_k)$.
+If this representative available colour is also either available at $u$ or if it is the representative available colour for some $w_j$ with $j < k$, then we say that the fan is \emph{maximal}.